-Our literature search identified 955 potentially relevant references (see Appendix Figure A1), of which 26 references met our inclusion criteria.
+Our literature search identified 959 potentially relevant references (see Appendix Figure A1), of which 27 references met our inclusion criteria.
 Primary reasons for study exclusion included study populations outside our scope, reporting of outcomes not relevant to this review, and conference abstracts or posters reporting data subsequently published in peer-reviewed literature.

-Of the 26 references, three references represented three trials of nadofaragene firadenovec.
+Of the 27 references, three references represented three trials of nadofaragene firadenovec.
 Five references represented three trials of oportuzumab monatox.
 Five references represented one trial of systemic pembrolizumab.
-Eleven references represented 11 studies of gemcitabine alone and four references represented four studies of gemcitabine in combination with docetaxel.
+Eleven references represented 11 studies of gemcitabine alone and five references represented five studies of gemcitabine in combination with docetaxel.
+One conference abstract of a study of gemcitabine in combination with docetaxel met eligibility criteria for inclusion, but there was insufficient information to categorize outcomes in a similar manner to the other therapies at the time of the report.